ankowals/saf/README.md

 Maven configuration is available in so called pom.xml file.
 It contains not just dependencies but also plugins.

 Thanks to this maven can be used to start our tests from command line.
+For this purpose so called surefire plugin is used.